prooph/event-store/README.md

 - Replay of all events [not started]
 - FeatureManager to ease customization [not started]
 - Changeable storage adapter like
--- ZF2 Tablegateway [in progress]
+    - ZF2 Tablegateway [in progress]
--- doctrine dbal [not started]
+    - doctrine dbal [not started]
--- mongoDB [not started]
+    - mongoDB [not started]
--- geteventstore client [not started]
+    - geteventstore client [not started]

-##ZF2 insight
+##Included libraries
-The ProophEventStore is based on ZF2 components which offer a lot of customization options.
+- The ProophEventStore is based on [ZF2 components](http://framework.zend.com/) which offer a lot of customization options.
+- Uuids of the AggregateChangedEvents are generated with [rhumsaa/uuid](https://github.com/ramsey/uuid)
+- Assertions are performed by [beberlei/assert](https://github.com/beberlei/assert)
+- Immutable DateTime ValueObjects are provided by [nicolopignatelli/valueobjects](https://github.com/nicolopignatelli/valueobjects)
+- ArrayReader to access payload properties of Events with ease is powered by [codeliner/array-reader](https://github.com/codeliner/array-reader)

+##Installation
+You can install ProophEventStore via composer by adding `"prooph/event-store": "dev-master"` as requirement to your composer.json.

 ##Quick start
 ```php